frc2503/r2015/README.md

 From Eclipse, you can then import the project as an "Existing Project" in the "Filesystem", and you're set to go.

+To get your code into the `master` branch, first create a branch, commit to that branch, and create a Pull Request.
+If this Pull Request is in response to an Issue, then reference that like "resolves #<number>", so that GitHub will automagically close that Issue with the Pull Request, once it's merged.

+You can, of course, commit directly to `master`, but generally it clutters things and makes things more confusing.

 ## Programming

 In general, try to keep your code as neat as possible.